vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Casey-Dallavalle/checkin-1.md

 #### Biggest Challenges
 Creating my own backend sounds a little daunting but I am excited to tackle it!
+- thankfully firebase will be your backend so you won't have to manage things like oAuth and stuff.

 #### Instructor Notes
+- go through the firebase tutorial

 #### Deliverables for next checkin:

+- Have react, router, and  redux setup.
+- Do a firebase spike where you are looking at the documentation.
+   - look into auth options have what it looks like to have that implemented into your app.
+- Make initial api call and have store populated with the data.
+- If a user could create an account in your application.
+- Start testing.